TheOdinProject/curriculum/doc/mac_setup.md

 ## Get a Github API Token
 You will need a Github API token to get all the tests to pass and for getting all the lesson content.

-First create a application.yml with figaro, this is where you will store your Github API key.
+First create a application.yml with figaro, this is where you will store your Github API token.
 ```
 $ rails generate figaro:install
 ```